babalugats76/PHPGeoLookup/README.md

 #What you will learn

 You will learn how PHP can be used to perform powerful, useful tasks.
-In particular, PHP can use web services to provide rich data to the web applications you build.
+In particular, how PHP can use web services to provide rich data to the web applications you build.

 #Installation